·

 4. What the prompt does

 First, Claude Code asks for a one-word confirmation.
 Then it checks whether `FRESHJOTS_TOKEN` is already exported.
 If it is, the token is verified against the API and the shell-profile step is skipped entirely — the value never enters the chat.
-If it isn't, you're walked through sign-up at freshjots.com (the "Software development" onboarding gets you the trial token) and asked to paste the `mn_…` token; Claude Code verifies it with one API call, then appends an `export` line to the right shell profile after showing you a diff.
+If it isn't, you're walked through sign-up at freshjots.com (the "Plain notes" onboarding gets you the trial token) and asked to paste the `mn_…` token; Claude Code verifies it with one API call, then appends an `export` line to the right shell profile after showing you a diff.
 From there: the hook script is written to `~/.claude/hooks/freshjots-claude-sessions.sh`, two hook entries are merged into `~/.claude/settings.json` (or the file is created if absent), and the `claude_sessions` folder is created eagerly via the API so you can see it in the Fresh Jots UI right away.
 The whole thing finishes with a three-line "restart Claude Code, then `/clear`" instruction and pointers to the log file and stash directory.

 5. When something goes wrong